jhuang265/Calibrating-LLMs-with-Label-Smoothing/README.md

 ## Introduction

-This is the official repository for the supporting code to our paper Calibrated Language Models and How to Find Them with Label Smoothing, to be presented at ICML 2025.
+This is the official repository for the supporting code to our paper __Calibrated Language Models and How to Find Them with Label Smoothing__, presented at ICML 2025.

 This repository is built off of two public repositories